-- This procedure can be repeated as needed to hide multiple quotes and dialogues from analyses.
-Note: - b.
-Click on Reveal All Hidden Text ).
-All hidden words and phrases will be revealed. - Note: Your cursor may be at any point in the document when you click on $\mathbb{R}$ . - c.
-Click on Kit ( Hide and Reveal Help ).
+- Note: This procedure can be repeated as needed to hide multiple quotes and dialogues from analyses. - b.
+Click on R (R Reveal All Hidden Text).
+All hidden words and phrases will be revealed. - Note: Your cursor may be at any point in the document when you click on \mathbb{R} . - c.
+Click on (Hide and Reveal Help).
 The information in this box will remind you of ways to use the two previous buttons.
 Click on OK.

-- 8. Click on the WordUse (Reference ) button. - a.
+- 8. Click on the WordUse (Reference) button. - a.
 Type the following word: effect. - b.
 Click on Display. - c.
 Read the information on "affect and effect." - d.
 Click (Close) in the upper-right corner of this window to close WordUse.

-- in Word 2007 or in Word 2010) in the upper left corner of your screen.
-9. Click on File ( Click on Close. - Click on No. You will not save this document.
+9. Click on File (in Word 2007 or in Word 2010 or later) in the upper left corner of your screen.
+Click on Close.

+Click on No. You will not save this document.
 You will save your own documents.

-and click Writing Exercises in Word 2007 or 2010).
+and click Exercises in Word 2007 or later).
 The STEPS Menu will be displayed.